Jeffrey A. Brauch

 In the News

-Dean Brauch joined the Regent faculty in 1994.
-From 1999-2000 he served as the school's interim dean and he has served as dean from September 2000 through the present.
+Dean Brauch joined the Regent Law faculty in 1994.
+From 1999-2000, he served as the school's interim dean, and he has served as dean since September 2000.

 Dean Brauch has taught Christian Foundations of Law, International Human Rights, Civil Liberties and National Security, Civil Procedure, Appellate Advocacy, and other courses.